 I work with a range of issues including bereavement, stress, anxiety, depression, childhood abuse and neglect, trauma, relationship difficulties, self esteem and eating disorders.

-I am interested in understanding each person's unique experience of being in the world, and in how experiences throughout our lives can shape our perception of ourselves and others and create painful difficulties in living and relating.
-Psychotherapy can help to work through these difficulties and enable us to respond to life's challenges with greater ease.
+I am interested in how experiences throughout our lives can shape our perception of ourselves and others and create painful difficulties in living and relating.
+Psychotherapy can help to work through these difficulties; enabling us to respond to life's challenges with greater ease.

 Training, qualifications & experience